ienetschool/solar/replit.md

-# SolarTech - Solar Energy Company Platform
+# Green Power Solutions - Solar Energy Company Platform

 ## Overview

-SolarTech is a hybrid web application that combines a marketing website for a solar energy company with an integrated customer support platform.
+Green Power Solutions is a hybrid web application that combines a marketing website for a solar energy company with an integrated customer support platform.
 It features a public-facing website with AI-powered chat assistance and a comprehensive customer support system including ticketing, live chat, and user management.
-Built with React, Express, and MySQL, the platform serves both residential and commercial solar customers, offering marketing content and robust support tools.
+Built with React, Express, and MySQL, the platform serves both residential and commercial solar customers in Guyana, offering marketing content and robust support tools.
 The project aims to provide an all-encompassing digital solution for the solar energy sector, enhancing customer engagement and streamlining support operations.

+## Recent Changes (October 2025)

+### Rebranding to Green Power Solutions
+- **Complete rebrand** from SolarTech to Green Power Solutions
+- Updated all components: Header, Footer, Home, About, Contact, Login, AI Chat
+- Redesigned hero section with "Empowering Tomorrow - Your Solar Energy Solution Provider"
+- Updated all content to reflect Green Power Solutions' operations in Guyana
+- Updated AI chatbot with 20+ FAQ entries from www.greenpowersolutions.co
+- Added Guyana-specific content for pricing, installation, maintenance, and financing

+### Technical Updates
+- Configured for MySQL database (awaiting DATABASE_URL from user)
+- Fixed Vite configuration with `allowedHosts: true` for Replit proxy compatibility
+- Added missing AI service methods: `getFAQsByContext()`, `getFAQsByCategory()`, `getCategories()`
+- Updated workflow to run on port 5000 with webview output
+- All LSP errors resolved

 ## User Preferences

 Preferred communication style: Simple, everyday language.
 **Important**: No external API dependencies for core features - use built-in solutions only.
+**Database**: MySQL required (not PostgreSQL) - need DATABASE_URL credentials from user.

 ## System Architecture